Lwaggaman/LR_Used_Cars/README.md

 -   sklearn.linear_model : Create regression models
 -   yellowbrick.regressor: Drop influential datapoints
 -   Shap: Visualization of influence of features in model.
-#### Communication
-The findings of this analysis are to be presented in a 5 minute slide presentation.